jwbuurlage/jwbuurlage.github.io/content/blog/ctp-products-adt.md

 \end{itemize}
 \end{definition}

-Note that alternatively we could define this as the product of objects in the category \textbf{Cat}.
+Note that alternatively we could define this as the product of objects in the category **Cat**.

 This brings us to the concept of a bifunctor, which can be seen as a 'functor of two arguments'.